As if the world of content marketing needs more acronyms, we’re now faced with the real-world dilemma of HTTP and HTTPS.

 For marketers, converting from HTTP to HTTPS is a business decision that impacts every user (prospect) that comes to your site.
 So make the switch now.

-To navigate the conversion from HTTP to HTTPS, let’s walk through the key terms to know:
+Making the HTTPS conversion starts with familiarizing yourself with the standard lingo.
+To navigate the transition from HTTP to HTTPS, let’s walk through the key terms to know:

 - HTTP (Hypertext Transfer Protocol) — The foundation of online communication (how information is sent from a server to a browser).